How to defuse unhelpful thoughts

 ⚒️ Act on what matters to you

-When we’re stressed, anxious, or under the influence of unhelpful thoughts, it’s easy to fall into automatic habits that don’t serve us well.
-But negative thoughts and feelings don’t have to stop us from doing what’s important.
-While thoughts can influence us, they don’t control our actions.
-We can always choose how we respond because we have direct control over what we do.
+When you’re stressed, anxious, or under the influence of unhelpful thoughts, it’s easy to fall into automatic habits that don’t serve you well.
+But negative thoughts and feelings don’t have to stop you from doing what’s important.
+While thoughts can influence you, they don’t control your actions.
+You can always choose how you respond because you have direct control over what you do.

 Additional tips